Thank you for taking the time to visit my site.

 It would be a privilege to help you.

-About a million women and families in the United States lose a baby to miscarriage, stillbirth, or infant death every year.
+Tens of thousands of women and families every year lose a baby to miscarriage, stillbirth, or infant death.
 The statistics are sobering—between 10 and 25 percent of pregnancies end in miscarriage, 1 percent end in stillbirth, and over 21,000 babies die annually before their first birthday.
 But statistics alone cannot capture the depth of the hurt.
 Each loss is personal and devastating.
 No woman is prepared to lose a baby, and caregivers are often unsure of how best to help.
 In Hope Beyond an Empty Cradle, therapist Hallie Scott shares the story of her own child, Abigail, who was stillborn.
 Drawing from her experience and what she has learned from walking with other families who have lost children, she takes readers through a healing process that makes space for heartbreak, despair, guilt, questions, and anger.
 Those seeking to care for these families, too, will find trustworthy advice for how best to help.
 Life is never the same in the wake of child loss, but a new normal is possible.